SuperMayo/mayerowitz.io/src/pages/research/index.md

   items:
     - title: A State-Space Model to Estimate Potential Growth in the Industrialized Countries
-      authors: With Thomas Brand and Gilles Dufrénot.
+      authors: With Thomas Brand and Gilles Dufrénot
       book: Recent Econometric Techniques for Macroeconomic and Financial Data
       year: "2021"
       url: "http://dx.doi.org/10.1007/978-3-030-54252-8_3 "